 You may vote in favor or against this proposal or you may abstain from voting.
-Approval of the amendment to the 2010 Plan will require the affirmative vote of at least a majority of votes cast of the stockholders present in person or by proxy the Annual Meeting of Stockholders, assuming the presence of a quorum.
+Approval of the amendment to the 2010 Plan will require the affirmative vote of the holders of a majority of the shares present in person or represented by by proxy and entitled to vote at the Meeting, assuming the presence of a quorum.
 If stockholders do not specify the manner in which their shares represented by a validly executed proxy solicited by the Board of Directors are to be voted on this proposal, such shares will be voted in favor of the approval of the 2010 Plan.
-Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+Abstentions will have the same effect as votes against this proposal and broker nonvotes will not be counted as shares entitled to vote and will have no effect on the result of the vote.
 If the stockholders do not approve the amendment to the 2010 Plan, it will not be implemented, but the Company reserves the right to adopt such other compensation plans and programs as it deems appropriate and in the best interests of the Company and its stockholders.